-- a) Grants and donations - ☑ Exempt - b) Investment income (asset administration) - ☑ Interest from fixed rate bonds - ☑ Equities - ☑ Income from leasing of a property that belongs to the foundation Exempt - c) Economic activities (related/unrelated) - ✓ Income from running a hospital/museum/opera - ☑ Income from producing/selling books (e.g. art books sold by a cultural foundation) - ☑ Income from running a bookshop inside a museum/opera run by the foundation - ☑ Income from running a café in the hospital/museum run by the foundation - ☑ Income from selling merchandise (activity not related to the pursuance of the public-benefit purpose) - ☑ Income from intellectual property (e.g. royalties and licence fees) Exempt - d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)? - ☑ Exempt - e) Is major shareholding in a business undertaking considered as an economic activity and taxed accordingly?
+- □ Income from running a hospital/museum/opera - □ Income from producing/selling books (e.g. art books sold by a cultural foundation) - □ Income from running a bookshop inside a museum/opera run by the foundation - □ Income from running a café in the hospital/museum run by the foundation - □ Income from selling merchandise (activity not related to the pursuance of the publicbenefit purpose) - □ Income from intellectual property (e.g. royalties and licence fees) - d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?